Pivot table totals and subtotals

 Definitions and key concepts

-Pivot totals are calculated using the same formula as the corresponding value in the table, but applied to a higher-level grouping of the data.
-Grand total calculations are performed against the entire pivot table, and subtotal calculations are performed against the next-higher-level grouping of the data:
+Grand total calculations are performed against the entire table or pivot table, and subtotal calculations are performed against each grouping of the data:

 Pivot table showing the sales quantities for store regions and states, with columns for each quarter.
 The row for the East region displays totals for each quarter and a total for all quarters in a totals column.
 This row contains the parent row totals because the region is higher in the hierarchy than states (a parent).
 Each state shows a row total in the totals column, which is a grand total for each row.
 At the bottom of the pivot table there is a Grand totals row that shows the subtotals for each quarter.